empirical-soft/empirical-lang/doc/tutorial.md

 ```

-The argument types are determined from the caller, but can be listed explicitly.
+Functions are *generic* by default, meaning that the argument types are determined from the caller.
+But types can be listed explicitly.

 ```
 >>> func add2(x: Int64, y: Int64): return x + y end